-The competitor must register his request for re-launch with the Recorderbefore communicating with any other person (with the exception of the Chief and Event Judges).
+The competitor must register his request for re-launch with the Recorder before communicating with any other person (with the exception of the Chief and Event Judges).

-The Event Judge may postpone a decision on a re-launch request for up to 15 minutes to be able to consult the judging team and (if Chief Judge decides so) video evidence.
+The Event Judge may postpone a decision on a re-launch request for up to 15 minutes to be able to consult the judging team and (if Chief Judge or Event Judge so decide) video evidence.